 Brian D. Yontz

 Brian has a B.A. from Asbury College, a M.S. from Wright State University and a Ph.D. from The Ohio State University.
+He has completed 6 full marathons, is an avid golfer, traveled to 48 states, and serves on the Clark County area committee for Young Life.
 He lives in Springfield with three incredible girls, his wife Erin and daughters Claire and Caroline.